martinkoster/actionfx/actionfx-core/README.md

 The following table explains, which property is accessed to retrieve the "user value" from:

-JavaFX Control 								| User Value (as path to the corresponding property))
+JavaFX Control 								| User Value (as path to the corresponding property / observable list)
 ------------------------------------------- | -----------------------------------------------------
 javafx.scene.control.Accordion 				| expandedPaneProperty()
 javafx.scene.control.Button					| textProperty()